Suggestion: Watch the 5 minutes video tutorial before reading this article

 Even though most people used to choose real estate investors in the past, but with easily available information about the developers and projects in the market, buying directly is becoming a common trend.

 There are simple reasons for this.
 First, you can easily learn about the developer, their pricing, their past project, location, and other important information on the internet.
 This allows you to understand who you’re dealing with.

-On the other hand, negotiating directly with the developer at early stages allows you to negotiate a better price with higher discounts on upfront deposit.
+On the other hand, negotiating directly with the developer at early stages allows you to negotiate a better price with higher discounts on upfront deposits.

-By dealing directly with the developer, you’ve the control over your dealings.
+By dealing directly with the developer, you’ve control over your dealings.
 But with control, comes responsibility.
-You need to be well researched, more thorough in documentation and more proactive if you’re by passing real estate agent.
+You need to be well researched, more thorough in documentation, and more proactive if you’re bypassing real estate agent.

 On the other hand, you may want to work with a real estate agent in countries like UAE, Spain, and Australia.
 You can also find and work with a solicitor if you don’t want to hire a real estate agent but also want to minimize the risk involved.

 Overall, working directly with developers is more cost-effective and fruitful in most cases but if you don’t understand the local market and property laws, it is better to deal through real estate agent.